-* The MND and Me Foundation Grant: Associate Prof Peter Noakes, University of Queensland – “Targeting the molecular basis of muscle weakness in MND” (Read the August Update HERE)
+* The MND and Me Foundation Grant: Associate Prof Peter Noakes, University of Queensland – “Targeting the molecular basis of muscle weakness in MND” (Read more HERE)

 * Fat Rabbit Research Grant: Prof Pamela McCombe, University of Queensland – “Novel biomarkers for MND”

-* The Col Bambrick Memorial Grant: Associate Prof Tony White, QIMR Berghofer Medical Research Institute – “Generating patient-derived microglia to investigate neuroinflammation in MND” (Read the August Update HERE)
+* The Col Bambrick Memorial Grant: Associate Prof Tony White, QIMR Berghofer Medical Research Institute – “Generating patient-derived microglia to investigate neuroinflammation in MND” (Read more HERE)